 (Start and Finish: University Park)

 Fall admission only.
-Requires submission of an essay, and college transcripts between January 1 - February 15 to assure full consideration.
+Requires submission of an essay, and college transcript(s) by February 15 to assure full consideration.
 Submissions after that date will continue to be considered until the class is filled.

 The five-year Landscape Architecture program leads to a professionally accredited bachelor of landscape architecture degree.